dntrng/Uni-Management-System/README.md

 in order to run the software properly:

 1. For end-users who only need a software to control their schedule:
-- In this case, our team had prepared a ".exe file" in order to make it easier for users, which means that when users want to run the program, they just need to run the .exe file in the folder we provide.
+- In this case, our team had prepared a [.exe file](https://github.com/dntrng/Uni-Management-System/tree/master/Uni-Management-System) in order to make it easier for users, which means that when users want to run the program, they just need to run the .exe file in the folder we provide.
 - However, for some computers, they will encounter system errors about missing DLL files and to avoid that, we had already contain many back up DLL files for these